scsuvizlab/ImageDatasetManager/readme.md

 ---

-**Built for the AI training community** - streamlining the dataset preparation process with intelligent tools and flexible workflows.
+**Built for the AI training community** - streamlining the dataset preparation process with intelligent tools, flexible workflows, and optimized training pipelines.